 Council of Ten approved the setting up of this confraternity - schiavoni

-meaning Slovenes - which initially met near San Giovanni di Malta.
+meaning Slavs - which initially met near San Giovanni di Malta.
 In

 1502 they acquired relics of Saint George, given by Paolo Valaresso,